 McCannon received a Bachelor of Arts in History and Russian/East European Studies at Yale University as well as a Master of Arts and a Doctor of Philosophy in History from the University of Chicago.

 McCannon has written extensively about the Russian and global Arctic.
-His works include the award-winning ''Red Arctic: Polar Exploration and the Myth of the North in the Soviet Union, 1932-1939,'' published by Oxford University Press in 1998, and ''A History of the Arctic: Nature, Exploration and Exploitation,'' released by Reaktion Press in 2012.
+His works include the award-winning “Red Arctic: Polar Exploration and the Myth of the North in the Soviet Union, 1932-1939,” published by Oxford University Press in 1998, and “A History of the Arctic: Nature, Exploration and Exploitation,” released by Reaktion Press in 2012 and designated an Outstanding Academic Title by the journal Choice: Reviews for Academic Libraries.
 He has also written widely on topics related to Russian/Soviet art and culture; currently, he is completing a biography of the Russian painter and explorer Nicholas Roerich.

 A former editor of the Canadian Journal of History, McCannon has served as a consultant for the Discovery Channel and National Geographic TV.
+He is the recipient of research grants from, among others, the National Endowment of the Humanities (NEH), the American Historical Association (AHA), and the Social Sciences and Humanities Research Council (SSHRC) of Canada.
 He has delivered numerous papers at venues as diverse as the Rachel Carson Center of the Deutsches Museum in Munich, Germany; the D. S. Likhachev Research Institute in Moscow, Russia; the Cambridge Courtauld Russian Art Centre in Cambridge and London, UK; and the Russian Academy of Sciences, in St. Petersburg, Russia.

 Dr. Kenneth Nivison is not only an associate professor, but also the coordinator of the history program and president of the Faculty Senate.
 Possessing more than a decade of teaching experience prior to joining the SNHU faculty, he previously held teaching appointments at DeSales University, the University of Northern Colorado, and Saint Anselm College.